AKeeganDev/Awesome_Books/README.md

 - JavaScript

 ## Live Demo
-- Live version: NOT YET
+- Live version:
+- > NOT AVAILABLE AT THIS TIME

 - Mobile version:
-> NOT YET
+> NOT AVAILABLE AT THIS TIME

 ## Authors
 **Aaron Keegan**